 It is the desire of the district to ensure that homeless children have access to a free and appropriate education comparable to the education of children who are non-homeless.

 To complete a student residency questionnaire or to obtain more information, please contact a counselor at any school.
-You may also contact Angela Sanders, Homeless Liaison, at 225-262-1919 or Dr. Janet Stevens, at 225-650-2906.
+You may also contact Angela Sanders, Homeless Liaison, at 225-262-1919.

 National Center for Homeless Education: http://center.serve.org/nche/

-The Central Community School System values parent involvement and recognizes that parent involvement is an important component of student achievement.
+The Central Community School System values parental involvement and recognizes it as an important component of student achievement.

 Student success is a goal that is a shared responsibility of the school staff, parents, and others who influence the student.
 Central Community Schools provide the following documents that outline the support needed for children from all adults in their lives: